giflamiano/dash_mvp0_static/README.md

 # MascotYou Static dash_mvp0 Site #

-This site was built using Front - Admin & Dashboard Template Front Dashboard by Htmlstream
+This site was built using Front - Admin & Dashboard Template by Htmlstream

 ### Documentation and Getting Started ###